kalpetros/hawkpass/README.md

   "package": "electron-packager ./ Hawkpass --all --out ~/Projects/Hawkpass --version 0.36.8 --overwrite" }
 ```
-and then run the command below to start building:
+and then run the command below to start packaging:
 ```
 npm run-script package
 ```